thankmelater23/MyFitZ/README.md

 ___

 <h2 align="center"><a id="Story"></a><strong>📺Story<strong></h2>
-##### **MyFitZ idea came in 2013 by Author/Developer [Andre Villanueva](http://www.AndreVillanueva.com).It has been an on and off project with development not starting until 2015.
-Estimation for release is 2017.
-Since the start 2015 everything as of 8-2017 from the website, development, social media setup/marketting, , pre-laune setup, post launch setup, architecture, and designs was work of [Andre Villanueva](http://www.AndreVillanueva.com).**
+<h6><strong>MyFitZ idea came in 2013 by Author/Developer [Andre Villanueva](http://www.AndreVillanueva.com).It has been an on and off project with development not starting until 2015.<br><br>

+Since the start 2015 everything as of 8-2017 from the website, development, social media setup/marketting, , pre-laune setup, post launch setup, architecture, and designs was work of [Andre Villanueva](http://www.AndreVillanueva.com).**<br><br>

+Estimation for release is 2017.</strong></h6>
 ---